open-mmlab/mmaction2/docs/en/advanced_guides/customize_logging.md

 # Customize Logging

 MMAction2 produces a lot of logs during the running process, such as loss, iteration time, learning rate, etc. In this section, we will introduce you how to output custom log.
+More details about the logging system, please refer to [MMEngine](https://mmengine.readthedocs.io/en/latest/advanced_tutorials/logging.html)

 ## Flexible Logging System